openobserve/openobserve-docs/docs/index.md

 Search and aggregation API compatibility with Elasticsearch is provided through zPlane.

-zPlane is the enterprise product offered by Zinc Labs that among other things provides Elasticsearch search and aggregation compatibility.
+zPlane is the enterprise product offered by ZincLabs that among other things provides Elasticsearch search and aggregation compatibility.
 Learn more about it at [zPlane docs](zplane)
 ## Are there any benchmarks?
 OpenObserve is currently in alpha.
 We will do benchmarking as we get closer to GA.